Multiplicative order: Example

 The smallest positive integer k such that 4^{k} ≡ 1 (mod 7) is 3, so the order of 4 (mod 7) is 3.
+Note that $a^0 = 1 \equiv 1 \pmod n$ is trivially true for any non-zero $a$, but since zero is not a positive integer, trivial solutions are not valid.

 Properties

 Even without knowledge that we are working in the multiplicative group of integers modulo n, we can show that a actually has an order by noting that the powers of a can only take a finite number of different values modulo n, so according to the pigeonhole principle there must be two powers, say s and t and without loss of generality s > t, such that a^{s} ≡ a^{t} (mod n).
 Since a and n are coprime, a has an inverse element a^{−1} and we can multiply both sides of the congruence with a^{−t}, yielding a^{s−t} ≡ 1 (mod n).

 The concept of multiplicative order is a special case of the order of group elements.
 The multiplicative order of a number a modulo n is the order of a in the multiplicative group whose elements are the residues modulo n of the numbers coprime to n, and whose group operation is multiplication modulo n.
 This is the group of units of the ring Z_{n}; it has φ(n) elements, φ being Euler's totient function, and is denoted as U(n) or U(Z_{n}).

 As a consequence of Lagrange's theorem, the order of a (mod n) always divides φ(n).
 If the order of a is actually equal to φ(n), and therefore as large as possible, then a is called a primitive root modulo n.
 This means that the group U(n) is cyclic and the residue class of a generates it.

 The order of a (mod n) also divides λ(n), a value of the Carmichael function, which is an even stronger statement than the divisibility of φ(n).